israel-depedro-castillo/Practical_work_II/README.md

 26/12/2025
--Modified and included my CV and photos in the about.html file which are needed for the full mark -Started to do the degree file, and included the first and second year -Made some minor changes in the table to make them look less simplistic
+-Modified and included my CV and photos in the about.html file which are needed for the full mark -Started to do the degree file, and included the first and part of the second year -Made some minor changes in the table to make them look less simplistic -Made some minor changes to the about.html
 27/12/2025

 - Modified some parts of the net pages to add the link of one colleague and a photo about him